We honour and remember

 When World War I broke out, “Throughout the country, from Nova Scotia to British Columbia, large numbers of Black volunteers were being rejected strictly on the basis of our colour.”
 Calvin W. Ruck, “The Black Battalion 1916-1920 Canada’s Best Kept Military Secret”

 In Chapter 1 of his book, Ruck cites numerous examples of this rejection across Canada, including Victoria BC.
-He writes “Colonel Ogilvie, the officer commanding Military District 11, Victoria, B.C., expressed some rigid views on the matter.
+He reports “Colonel Ogilvie, the officer commanding Military District 11, Victoria, B.C., expressed some rigid views on the matter.
 In a letter to Militia Council headquarters dated December 9, 1915, he said that the colour line in British Columbia was sharply drawn compared with eastern Canada.
 Ogilvie’s recommendation left no room for misinterpretation: Several cases of coloured applicants have been reported on by Officers Commanding units and the universal opinion is that if this were allowed it would do much harm, as white men here will not serve in the same ranks with negros [sic] or coloured persons.”

 By 1916, the war had been raging for 2 years “A blood bath was taking place on the battlefields of France and Belgium … casualties were reaching alarming proportions … the lack of sufficient reinforcements for battalions at the front was becoming a serious national problem“.